10 Movies to Watch If you are Learning French

 Another good reason it is enjoyable to watch films to learn French is that it enables you to fine-tune your listening skills.

-It provides you the edge that you need to adapt when faced with various speeds and accents you will come across in real life.
+It gives you the edge to adapt to various speeds and accents you will encounter in real life.

 10 Best French Movies for Learning French

-There are tons of good French films for your leisure time.
-So here are some of the best ten French movies to watch for French language learners.
+There are tons of good French films to watch in your leisure time.
+So here are some of the best ten French movies for French language learners to watch.

-These movies for French learners can help improve your vocabulary, pronunciation, listening, accents, French dialects worldwide, and learn new expressions.
+These movies for French learners can help you improve your vocabulary, pronunciation, listening skills, accents, and knowledge of French dialects worldwide, as well as learn new expressions.

 Movies for Learning French